bitcointranscripts/bitcointranscripts/bitcoin-explained/security-issue-burying-bitcoin-soft-forks.md

 Sjors Provoost: 00:21:25

 But this is not as strong as a checkpoint.
-The only thing you could argue, and I think maybe that's what Voskall was arguing, is that the fact that you're now retroactively, in a certain sense, activating taproot is in a way a hard fork.
+The only thing you could argue, and I think maybe that's what Voskuil was arguing, is that the fact that you're now retroactively, in a certain sense, activating taproot is in a way a hard fork.

 Aaron van Wirdum: 00:21:41